AveryData/AveryData.github.io/_learning/datasets.md

 excerpt: "Data is the new oil"
 ---

+# What is Data?
+Data is information with potential for meaning.
+It is often stored digitally now.

 ## Places to find data
 - Kaggle (Data Science Website)
 - UCI Machine Learning Repository